ozkutuk/migaman/README.md

 +-------------------++------------------------+-----------------------+---------+
 ```

-If at some point you are bothered by the emails you recieve on that alias, you
+If at some point you are bothered by the emails you receive on that alias, you
 can simply disable it:

 ```bash